 If you’re asking yourself, “how do I know if I have gonorrhea,” unfortunately, the answer may not be easy to find.
 Gonorrhea is one of the most common STDs in the US, with the CDC estimating 820,000 cases of gonorrhea annually.
 Reported cases of gonorrhea have gone up every year since 2015.
-Because gonorrhea is so common, and can exhibit no symptoms, it can be difficult to know if you have gonorrhea, but this article will address a few common questions about gonorrhea.
+Because gonorrhea is so common and can exhibit no symptoms, it can be difficult to know if you have gonorrhea.
+This article will address a few common questions about gonorrhea.

 What is gonorrhea?

 As stated above, gonorrhea is a common sexually transmitted bacterial infection.
 Any sexually active person can be infected with gonorrhea.
 In the US, the CDC reports that nearly 70% of annual cases are among young people ages 15 to 24.